getJv/p8-game-template/README.md

 1. Helper routines and `tbl_from_str` inspired by [Kevin's video][kevin-video].
 2. Various ideas and inspirations from the [Nerdy Teachers website][nerdy-website].
+3. Token counting/optimization inspired by [a forum post][saving-tokens]

 ## License